 Working near an unprotected or leading edge can expose workers to potential fall hazards when there is no fall protection method in place.
 Falls from elevated heights typically result in severe injuries or death.
 A safety net system is a passive type of fall prevention designed to "catch" a person after he or she has fallen to minimize the potential of them hitting the ground.

 How Risks are Reduced:

-The risk of injury from falling to a lower level is reduced by using personnel nets which are designed to break a fallen workers fall by catching them in a net.
+The risk of injury from falling to a lower level is reduced by using safety nets which are designed to break a fallen workers fall by catching them in a net.

 Safety and health experts believe there is a reduced risk of injury or death by using safety nets as fall protection.
-Correctly installed personnel safety nets catch a worker after a fall before they impact the ground or other obstacle.
-Personnel safety nets are a form of passive fall protection so it takes no action from the worker to use it.
-Nets can play a vital safety role on several construction projects where other methods of fall protection are infeasible.
+Correctly installed safety nets catch a worker after a fall before they impact the ground or other obstacle.
+They are a form of passive fall protection so it takes no action from the worker to use it.
+Safety nets can play a vital safety role on several construction projects where other methods of fall protection are infeasible.
 (Ellis, 2001)